mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/autoscaling/index.md

 operating the cluster from the working directory.
 We recommend using `pull` right before making any changes to the Konvoy cluster.
-In the future, Konvoy will warn users when there are differences between the Konvoy cluster state in the working directory, versus the cluster state in Kubernetes.
+In the future, Konvoy will warn users when there are differences between the Konvoy cluster state in the working directory and the cluster state in Kubernetes.

 In addition to `konvoy pull`, Konvoy provides a new command to store the cluster state in Kubernetes, `konvoy push`: